godofgrunts/Potassium-OBS-Controller/README.md

 By default, POC expects F2 and F3 to be your start recording/stop recording keys respectively.
 You can edit the key in gui_support.py (just seach for F2 and F3)

+Edit gui_support.py

-Edit gui_support.py's VIDEO_PATH variable to be the same as your recording path in OBS (it's the second line)
+1. VIDEO_PATH variable to be the same as your recording path in OBS (it's the second line)
+2. youtube_description (right underneath VIDEO_PATH)
+3. youtube_keywords (right underneath youtube_description

-Put your images for the characters in poc/images/p1-characters and poc/images/p2-characters
+Put your images for the characters in images/p1-characters and images/p2-characters

+Images not included due to possible copyright issues that I don't feel like figuring out.

 By default, the program expects the images to be named the following: